-OHAKWARONT
+OHAKWARONT 2025

 OHAKWARONT THE GENESIS

 In 2019, in an effort to further support Indigenous artists, the CCOV initiated a consultation with Soleil Launière, Emilie Monet and Lara Kramer.
-Out of these discussions came the decision that the CCOV will now dedicate resources to organize an annual event that would celebrate the artistic creativity of the urban Indigenous dance community.
+Out of these discussions came the decision that the CCOV will now dedicate resources to organize an annual event that would celebrate the artistic creativity of the urban Aboriginal dance community.

 Following this, in 2020, Ivanie Aubin-Malo agreed to collaborate with the CCOV to follow through with this consultation and imagine the contours that this annual event could take.
 Finally, in 2021, thanks to MAQAHATINE*, one of their initiatives, the first seeds of OHAKWARONT were planted.
-Indeed, MAQAHATINE invited Indigenous dancers to get together, meet and bond behind closed doors.
+Indeed, MAQAHATINE invited Aboriginal dancers to get together, meet and bond behind closed doors.
 And it is during these moments of sharing that they expressed the wish to strengthen their new

 relationships in the future by integrating a creative process.
 It is in response to this desire that OHAKWARONT was born!